Geographic Information Systems (GIS)

 What is GIS and how is it important?

-A geographic information system (GIS) lets us visualize, question, analyze, and interpret data to understand relationships, patterns, and trends.
-The GIS Coordinator is responsible for administration of the enterprise GIS platform, related services & outputs that provide the City with efficient, high-quality and accurate GIS data, customer service, coordination and technical support to meet the business needs of our city employees and the public.
+A geographic information system (GIS) provides users with tools to visualize, query, and analyze data to better understand relationships, patterns, and trends.
+The GIS Coordinator is responsible for administration of the enterprise GIS platform, related services & outputs that provide the City with efficient, comprehensive & accurate information, customer service, coordination and technical support to meet the business needs of staff, consultants and the public.

 The following are some of the benefits of GIS:

-- Scale and spatial patterns can not be observed from tables and descriptions alone
+- Scale, spatial patterns and site specific relevancy can not be observed from tables and descriptions alone

 - Cartographic maps allow visualization of information, making it easier to understand situational complexities and effectively solve problems